Y. G. Mahendran: Career

-Political Opinion
+Political opinion

 Speech on CAA

-Mahendra made reference to the ongoing Citizenship Amendment Act protests across India and the involvement of the student community and said the students go to the protests because they can get a leave on the day and they can cause ruckus and to check out the women standing in the crowd.
+Mahendran made reference to the ongoing Citizenship Amendment Act protests across India and the involvement of the student community and said the students go to the protests because they can get a leave on the day and they can cause ruckus and to check out the women standing in the crowd.
 His statements were criticized by different sections on social media.
 Singer Chinmayi criticised his comments and said, "Comments from men such as Y. G. Mahendran has to be brushed aside, because it's a waste of time speaking about them.

 Business

-Y.Gee, thanks to his brother in law, also began a parallel career in industrial ceramics and had a flourishing company established in 1982.
+Mahendran, thanks to his brother in law, also began a parallel career in industrial ceramics and had a flourishing company established in 1982.

-Y.Gee sold his ceramics business in 2001 for a whopping sum and has made a comeback into production and acting.
+He sold his ceramics business in 2001 for a whopping sum and has made a comeback into production and acting.